Student Loan Forgiveness Programs for Nurse Practitioners: What to Know

 An NP must already be working or have a contract to work full-time at a CSF in an HSPA or a qualifying school of nursing before applying.
 NPs sign a contract for two years of work if accepted to participate.
 During this time, the participant will receive monthly payments that, over the two years, will add up to 60 percent of the NP’s outstanding, qualifying nursing loans.

-Suppose a participant plans to continue service at a CSF or as nurse faculty at the end of two years.
+Suppose a participant plans to continue service at a CSF or as a nurse faculty member at the end of two years.
 In that case, some may be eligible to apply for a contract continuation for one extra year of loan repayment.
-The repayment in this third year will equal 25 percent of the original nursing debt, for a total of 85 percent of nursing loan repayment.
+The repayment in this third year will equal 25 percent of the original nursing debt.

 Should an NP find themselves in breach of contract, they will be required to pay back any funds delivered during that time within three years of the breach.